Pharaoh505/QuantumGuessingGame/README.md

 A simple python code to simulate superpositions when measured

 How to play:
-The game will randomly prepare a qubit in three possible states: |0> |1> or superposition
+The game will randomly prepare a qubit in three possible states: |0>, |1>, or superposition.

 You will be asked to guess the state of the qubit after measurement.
-Your guess can be either |0> or |1>
+Your guess can be either |0> or |1>.

 After the qubit is measured.
 The outcome depends on the inital state: